lasanthamudalige/setups/arch/kde/README.md

     * ***Save the file.***

-  * Show password feedback in asterisks in terminal
+  * Show password feedback in terminal (in asterisks)

       * Add this line to /etc/sudoers